monch1962/flask-web3-spike/README.md

 Spike to play with Flask &amp; web3

 ## To use

+Update everything, including Python 3

+`$ sudo apt-get update && sudo apt-get upgrade && sudo apt-get install python3`

-First start a local blockchain running
+Then start a local blockchain running

-`$ cd blockchain && npm install ganache && ganache-cli`
+`$ cd blockchain && npm install -g ganache && ganache-cli`

 Now start a new terminal, and install the Python libraries